-Minimum performance - Aattendance, incumbent reads the materials, has in the second participates in discussion.
+Minimum performance - Aattendance, incumbent reads the materials, has a basic understanding of the issues and participates in discussion.

 Performance - Hhas well-thought-out arguments, logically presented, and is a good advocate.
 Shows ability to analyze complex issues and to judge issues on substantive grounds.
 Understands difference between quasi-judicial and legislative matters.